 1 in 4 who have received a data breach letter became a victim of identity theft and fraud, according to Javelin.

-Who is most at risk for identity theft in 2013?
+Who is most at risk for identity theft?

-When & where are consumers most susceptible to identity theft in 2013?
+When & where are consumers most susceptible to identity theft?

 On social media